Vika1990Z/Vika1990Z.github.io/ventus/content/tutorials-advanced/image-from-snapshot.md

 It may take a long time to create Images from a Volume, please wait until its status becomes active.
 {{% /notice %}}

-5. Get a list of Images related to the current Project:
+* get a list of Images related to the current Project:
     `openstack image list`

     In our case the output will be next:
     ```
     ubuntu@vm-1:~$ openstack image list
     +--------------------------------------+--------------------------------------------------+--------+
     | ID                                   | Name                                             | Status |
     +--------------------------------------+--------------------------------------------------+--------+